Jolina Magdangal: 2000–2013: Career expansion

+to only Php 40,614,236, a commercial failure.
+At the same year, she was also appeared as a guest performer on Eat Bulaga! which then-produced by TAPE Inc. until 2024 when Magdangal best friends Tito Sotto, Vic Sotto and Joey de Leon (TVJ) regaining the trademarks and copyrights of the show which would be later used it for their own program on TV5.

 In 2009, Magdangal reunited with Marvin Agustin to appear in the romantic comedy series Adik Sa'Yo.
 Directed by Joel Lamangan, the series marked the pair's first mature role in television after portraying teenybopper roles in their past projects.
 The series, also released on DVD the following year, had a modest debut before claiming top spot ratings in its timeslot.